top of page

 In September 2020, a retrospective exhibition is inaugurated at the Bancaja Foundation in Valencia, which includes a wide selection of recent and in-process works.
 The exhibition, curated by Tomás and Boye Llorens, also shows a selected selection of works by María Moreno.The following year, the Community of Madrid dedicated an exhibition tribute to him in which his monumental sculptures, Carmen awaken and asleep, are shown at the Real Casa de Correos de Madrid.

 On the occasion of the ARCO art fair in 2023, El Corte Inglés dedicates an exhibition to Antonio in the windows of his building on Calle Preciados in Madrid.
 In addition, he starred on the El Corte Inglés stand at ARCO, with a monumental reproduction of his Madrid Sur, which was completed in 2022.
 In March 2023, he collaborated with the Teatro del Liceu in Barcelona in the show of Franz Schubert's Winterreise recital.
 The Liceu simultaneously organized an individual exhibition for him in gallery 5 of the former Modelo prison, providing a unique context for his works.
 In September of the same year, the La Pedrera Foundation of Barcelona inaugurated a retrospective exhibition of Antonio's work at Gaudí's Casa Milà.
-It was hosted for four months, before traveling to the Drents Museum in the Netherlands in January 2024.
+It was hosted for four months, before traveling to the Drents Museum in the Netherlands in January 2024, where it is on display until June 2 of that year.
+This is Antonio's first solo show in the Netherlands.

 During his career he has received numerous awards and nominations among which are: the Gold Medal of Fine Arts (1983), Pablo Iglesias Prize (1983), Prince of Asturias Award for the Arts (1985); Full Member of the Real Academia de Bellas Artes de San Fernando (1993); Patron of the Museo del Prado (1998- 2009); Honorary Member of the American Academy of Arts and Letters in New York (2004); Medal of Honour (2004) of the Menendez Pelayo International University of Santander; Alcalá de Henares Ciudad de las Artes Prize (2004); the Velázquez Visual Arts Prize (2006); the Gold Medal of Fine Arts of the City of Madrid (2010); Honorary Academician of the Royal Academy of Fine Arts of San Carlos de Valencia (2017).